Cali0707/git-utils/README.md

 ### Usage
 The `git sync` command can be used by running `git sync` in any git repository which meets the following requirements:
 1. There is a remote named `upsteam` which is your upstream repository.
+If there isn't, you can add it by doing:
 ```sh
 git remote add upstream <the URL to the upstream repo>
 ```